meditationstuff/protocol_1/index.md

 at least one sense in which (long-run) there's a lining up, a synchrony, an in-phase-ness, a non-overhang, a non-folding or tucking, in the having of experience

 at least one sense in which consciousness becomes non-choppy, non-discontinuous, non-jumpy, non-joggy, non-wrinkly/&#8203;non-fold-y, non-depthy-y, and so-then "liquid" and zero-lag-phase-synced/&#8203;paced parallel and reversibly (to some degree) most especially (in some sense) *serialized* (both experience and action, in some sense, at least in part, up to surprise and unknown unknowns)

+at least one sense in which all stories (about the self or otherwise) are untrue/&#8203;false

 (see also: David Chapman's meaningness work; Daniel Ingram's work)